ualbertalib/ual_ojs_stats/README.md

 # 4. Output

-The program will produce an Excel spreadsheet report for each journal that is reported on, in the Reports folder.
-The naming convention is [journal_abbr]_[start_date]_quarterly_report.xlsx.
+The program will produce an Excel spreadsheet report for each journal that is reported on, located in the Reports folder.
+The naming convention for the reports is [journal_abbr]_[start_date]_report.xlsx.

 # 5. Resources